Bsaubolle/radical-rogerian/src/site/notes/Posts/Perspective on Counseling and Contemplation.md

 This is the lifeblood of the connection between counseling and contemplation that animates this blog.
 ### The contemplative counselor
-My ongoing project is to sketch a [[Pages/Roadmap for Contemplation in Counseling\|roadmap for contemplation in counseling]].
+My ongoing project is to sketch a [[Pages/Roadmap\|roadmap for contemplation in counseling]].
 I believe contemplative practices are useful because they:
 - are a vital source of relief amidst the sometimes immense and inescapable suffering that our clients experience;
 - transfer to concrete, transtheoretical counseling skills (such as empathy, presence, etc.);
 - provide clinicians with potential contemplative, spiritual interventions for their clients, and;